When can I apply for the Academic Achievement Award?

 No, it is necessary that your program include multiple degree objectives at the undergraduate level.

 My combination of degree objectives is not eligible for the Renaissance Scholar Distinction, but does it make me eligible for AAA?

 Yes.
 There is no restriction on the allowed set of combinations.
 The only requirement for AAA is that you are working toward multiple undergraduate degree objectives.

 I intend to declare a second major / minor, but I haven’t done it yet.
 Can I apply for AAA anyway?

-Applicants are expected to have at least two programs declared at the time of application.
+Applicants must have at least two programs declared at the time of application.
 Due to the increase in AAA awardees, the AHF office will only grant AAA funding for students who have a second major or minor officially declared on their STARS Report.

 One of my programs requires an audition or pre-req courses that won’t be done by the add/drop deadline.
 Can I still apply?